kirigami-0/NNSB_main_system/README_EN.md

 - **Play solo**.
   - Minecraft version 1.18.x
   - You must be using vanilla or Optifine only.
-    - Do not play with mod launchers (Forge, Fabric, Quiltmc, etc...)
-Do not play in an environment with a mod launcher (Forge, Fabric, Quiltmc, etc...).
     - Do not play in a mod loader (Forge, Fabric, Quiltmc, etc...) environment.
 Do not play in an environment with a mod loader (Forge,Fabric,Quiltmc,etc...)

 - **Play in multiplayer**.